cugos/cugos.github.com/2023-spring-fling/index.md

  -
     type: Lightning Talk
     slides:
-    title: From 2D to Spatial - My Data Journey and the Power of FOSS and Geospatial Technologies
+    title: <a href="presentations/CUGOS_Presentation_Narcisi.pptx">From 2D to Spatial - My Data Journey and the Power of FOSS and Geospatial Technologies</a>
     time: 11:55 PM
     room: Bezos (G04 on the first floor)
     speaker: Kristen Narcisi, <a href="https://mgn.energy/">MicroGrid Networks LLC</a>